 The vision is to have the software systems engineering body-of-knowledge as first example of a euRobotics Stewardship Body in place by the ERF 2020.

-It is important to note that this is an excellent step into the absolutely right direction.
-The next step will be by the full Board of Directors within their meeting in November 2019.
+It is important to note that this was an excellent step into the absolutely right direction.
+This concept was approved by the euRobotics Board of Directors in ERF 2020.
+This concept has been refined as in Figure 5.